 Workshops and Training Events for 2013:

 Dr. Martell has moved from Seattle to continue research consulting, teaching and writing projects.
 He closed his private practice as of June, 2012.
-Information for former clients regarding requests for records will be forthcoming on this website.
+Information for former clients regarding requests for records can be found under the "Professional Services" tab on this website.

-In March, 2013, Dr. Martell conducted a Train the Trainers, behavioral activation master clinician workshop for NHS Scotland at "A House for Art Lovers" in Glasgow, Scotland.
+In June, 2013, Dr. Martell conducted a one-day training on Behavioral Activation in Vancouver, B.C. sponsored by the Vancouver CBT Centre.
+He also conducted a BA workshop in Stockholm, SE in April and in March, 2013, Dr. Martell conducted a Train the Trainers, behavioral activation master clinician workshop for NHS Scotland at "A House for Art Lovers" in Glasgow, Scotland.

 Dr. Martell conducted Workshops on "Behavioural Activation for Depression: An Overview for the non-Behavourist and Others" at the Oxford Cognitive Therapy Centre, in Oxford, U.K. on the 19th and 20th of March, 2012.